Batuh1n/PracticeRepo/README.md

-Just a repository for practicing purpoess, nothing special really.
+Just a repository for practicing purpoess, nothing special/interesting really.